Your Guide to the 2025 Worcester City Council Election

 VS

-Born and raised in Worcester, Rob Bilotta is housing and disability advocate, as well as a member of the Worcester Human Rights Commission and Together Affordable Housing Coalition.
+Born and raised in Worcester, Rob Bilotta is a housing and disability advocate, as well as a member of the Worcester Human Rights Commission and Together Affordable Housing Coalition.

 Learn more about Rob Bilotta